-Aron mentions two more letters in which intermediate postal marking were used to determine the routes.
-One was a letter from the British Mission sent from Jerusalem in 1841 that went via Beirut and Malta by ship to New York en route to New Haven.
-The second letter originated from Jerusalem in 1849, overland to Cairo, then to England from where it left Liverpool on the Cunard mail packet boat Hibernia to America.
+Aron mentions two more letters in which intermediate generally is now Richard Winter's two volume Understanding postal marking were used to determine the routes.
+Transatlantic Mail.
+One was a letter from the British Mission sent from Jerusalem in 1841 that went via Beirut and Malta by Unfortunately despite the amazing number of entries and covers ship to New York en route to New Haven.
+The second illustrated and analyzed there are none originating in "Turkey" i.e. letter originated from Jerusalem in 1849, overland to the Ottoman Empire.
+Cairo, then to England from where it left Liverpool on the Cunard mail packet boat Hibernia to America.
 References:

-- 1. Joseph Aron: The Holy Land 3000 Years of Prephilatelic Postal History (2004). - 2.
+- 1. Joseph Aron : The Holy Land 3000 Years of Prephilatelic Postal History (2004). - 2.
 George E. Hargest: History of Letter Post Communication between the United States and Europe 1845 - 1875 (1971).